KristianKrattiger/PriceRiot/cxx/docs/CONFIGURATION.md

 Each entry describes how many bays exist on that side and which SKUs occupy which `(bay, face, slot)` positions, along with initial on-shelf quantities.

+Conceptually:

+- `bay`: Index into the longitudinal bays along the edge.
+- `face`: Vertical face of a bay (0 = front, higher indices = higher/lower shelves depending on convention).
+- `slot`: Position within a face (e.g. left to right along the shelf).

 `left_side` and `right_side` sections at the top level act as **fallbacks** for any edges not explicitly listed in `planogram.edges`.
+For an edge:

+- If it appears in `planogram.edges`, its `left_side`/`right_side` override any top-level defaults.
+- Otherwise, the engine applies the top-level `left_side`/`right_side` definitions (if present).

 ## Checkout queues